awsdocs/amazon-rds-user-guide/doc_source/rds-proxy.md

 # Using Amazon RDS Proxy<a name="rds-proxy"></a>

  By using Amazon RDS Proxy, you can allow your applications to pool and share database connections to improve their ability to scale\.
 RDS Proxy makes applications more resilient to database failures by automatically connecting to a standby DB instance while preserving application connections\.
-RDS Proxy also enables you to enforce AWS Identity and Access Management \(IAM\) authentication for databases, and securely store credentials in AWS Secrets Manager\.
+By using RDS Proxy, you can also enforce AWS Identity and Access Management \(IAM\) authentication for databases, and securely store credentials in AWS Secrets Manager\.

 **Note**
  RDS Proxy is fully compatible with MySQL and PostgreSQL\.
 You can enable RDS Proxy for most applications with no code changes\.